lcouper/CocciGenomics/Scripts/README.md

 ```
 Note the parameters listed in mainparams, and the format of the tester2.str are very specific.
 Copy/follow the versions attached here when running this analysis for real.

-Note that I did provide population identifiers, based on population structure observed in the PCA
+Note that I did provide population identifiers, based on population structure observed in the PCA, BUT I did not use this popinfo to inform the clustering in STRUCTURE (i.e. the clustering was unsupervised)

 Some relevant parameters from mainparams2:
 ```